I’ve updated this post to reflect the new American Airlines award chart that went into effect on March 22, 2016.

-Unfortunately, to book all other partners you have to call American Airlines (NOT the partner airline) and pay a $25 telephone booking fee to book most partner airlines, but it is well worth it.
+Unfortunately, to book all other partners you have to call American Airlines (NOT the partner airline) to book the award, but it is well worth the extra effort.
 I’ll cover how to find award availability on partner airlines in future posts so that you don’t have to rely on the phone agent to find the seats you want.

 Almost anywhere in the world!

 Your American Airline miles can take you to places where: